flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview/task-processing-system.md

     Cleanup --> Terminate[Terminate Worker]
 ```

-Each worker in SFP Pro Server follows a strict lifecycle that ensures security and reliability:
+Each worker in sfp pro server follows a strict lifecycle that ensures security and reliability:

 1. Initialization Phase
    * Worker process spawns in a clean environment